exegeteio/exegete.io/_posts/2021-05-02-reading-from-the-console-with-c-.md

 title: Reading from the Console with C#
 tags:
   - c#
+  - cli
 ---

 Sometimes we need to read from the terminal in an app.
 Easy:

 {% highlight c# %}
 WriteLine();